w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 > 1. Let the return value be the site default.
 > 2. If the user's geographic region has a default let return value be that language.
 > 3. If the user has an Accept-Language header
 >    i.
-For each language in the A-L header
+For each language-range in the A-L header
->       a. if the language matches an available language, let return value be that language
+>       a. if the language-range exactly matches an available language, let return value be that language
+>       b. if the language-range has a mapping to an available language, let return value be that language
 > 4. If the user has a cookie with a language preference, let return value be that language
 > 5. If the URL contains a language, let return value be that language
 > 6. If the user is recognized, let return value be the language in the user's profile